infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --unlinked   Show identities that exist in grants but are not linked to an identity provider
+      --all   Show identities that exist in grants but are not linked to an identity provider
 ```

 ### Options inherited from parent commands